Pelosi and McConnell face off in impeachment trial impasse

 Tweets about this

-James Reed Pelosi and McConnell face off in impeachment trial "impasse" https://t.co/ZiCEswV7Gp via @YouTube11 minutes ago
+James Reed Pelosi and McConnell face off in impeachment trial "impasse" https://t.co/ZiCEswV7Gp via @YouTube4 hours ago

-Fred Rahning Pelosi and McConnell face off in impeachment trial "impasse" https://t.co/Iqe5ZoZNIQ via @YouTube11 minutes ago
+Fred Rahning Pelosi and McConnell face off in impeachment trial "impasse" https://t.co/Iqe5ZoZNIQ via @YouTube4 hours ago

-Barry P. Ned Pelosi and McConnell face off in impeachment trial "impasse" https://t.co/QowEz8AV1j via @YouTube56 minutes ago
+Barry P. Ned Pelosi and McConnell face off in impeachment trial "impasse" https://t.co/QowEz8AV1j via @YouTube5 hours ago